stellar/stellar-design-system/@stellar/design-system/README.md

 - Use as few wrapping elements as possible (use CSS selectors, flex, grid, etc. to achieve the same result).

+### `/components/utils/`

+Helper components, which are not part of the Design System.
+The component structure should be the same as the main components.

 ### `/components/index.ts`

 All components are listed in this file.